bvaughn/react-virtualized/docs/Table.md

 ##### recomputeRowHeights (index: number)
 Recompute row heights and offsets after the specified index (defaults to 0).

-`FlexTable` has no way of knowing when its underlying list data has changed since it only receives a `rowHeight` property.
+`Table` has no way of knowing when its underlying list data has changed since it only receives a `rowHeight` property.
 If the `rowHeight` is a number it can compare before and after values but if it is a function that comparison is error prone.
 In the event that a dynamic `rowHeight` function is in use and the row heights have changed this function should be manually called by the "smart" container parent.